The Salaf’s Secret to Knowledge: Action Over Debate

 He then told the man:

-Sheikh al-Islam Ibn Taymiyyah رحمه الله was one of the most skilled debaters in Islamic history, yet his knowledge was not defined by his debates—it was his actions, his ibadah, and his immense contributions to Islamic scholarship that made him who he was.
+Another example is that of Sheikh al-Islam Ibn Taymiyyah رحمه الله.
+He was one of the most skilled debaters in Islamic history, yet his knowledge was not defined by his debates.
+Rather, it was his actions, his ibadah, and his immense contributions to Islamic scholarship that made him who he was.

 Today, however, many claim da’wah as their purpose, yet their entire approach revolves around disputes.
 They argue online, refute others, and create content that thrives on controversy rather than education.